cgalbraith87/bigbones/index.md

 We thought you'd say that.
 Understandable, of course.

-Included with your purchase is genuine muscle that we have acquired completely ethically.
+Included with your purchase is genuine muscle that we have acquired _completely ethically_.
 We offer three levels of muscular definition to suit your needs:

 1. Steve Rogers Pre Captain America treatment
 2. Steve Rogers Post Captain America treatment